 Scaling an Enterprise Drone Inspection Program

 The benefits of drone inspection programs are well established in several industries, especially those with complex or distributed assets that require regular inspection, maintenance, or compliance verification.
 These industries include Power Utilities, Oil & Gas, Telecom, and Industrial Manufacturers.
 For companies in these sectors, getting started with a new drone program is fairly easy today, utilizing internal drone pilots, 3rd party drone service providers, or a hybrid approach to operate drones and collect data.
-While these options are a great way to get started, but if your planning to eventually scale your program enterprise wide in the future there are several factors to consider:
+While these options are a great way to get started, but if your planning to eventually scale your program enterprise wide in the future there are several drone data management factors to consider:

 Ensure you can utilize many types of asset data as part of your analysis Integrated data viewers